oghogh0/Symbolic-Algebra-Lab/README.md

 <p align="left">
 EQUALITY:<br/>
 I added support for checking if two expressions are equal.
-In doing this, I added methods to the following subclasses<br/>
+In doing this, I added this method to the following subclasses<br/>

 1. Var:<br/>